-Effectiveness of Inactivated Influenza Vaccine
+Efficacy and Effectiveness of Inactivated Influenza Vaccine

-The effectiveness of influenza vaccine depends primarily on the age and immunocompetence of the vaccine recipient and the degree of similarity between the viruses in the vaccine and those in circulation.
-The majority of vaccinated children and young adults develop high postvaccination hemagglutination inhibition antibody titers (64-66).
-These antibody titers are protective against illness caused by strains similar to those in the vaccine (65-68).
+The effectiveness of inactivated influenza vaccine depends primarily on the age and immunocompetence of the vaccine recipient and the degree of similarity between the viruses in the vaccine and those in circulation.
+The majority of vaccinated children and young adults develop high postvaccination hemagglutination inhibition antibody titers (66-68).

+These antibody titers are protective against illness caused by strains similar to those in the vaccine (67-70).

 Adults Aged <65 Years.
-When the vaccine and circulating viruses are antigenically similar, influenza vaccine prevents influenza illness in approximately 70%-90% of healthy adults aged <65 years (9,12,69,70).
-Vaccination of healthy adults also has resulted in decreased work absenteeism and decreased use of health-care resources, including use of antibiotics, when the vaccine and circulating viruses are well-matched (9-12,70,71).
+When the vaccine and circulating viruses are antigenically similar, influenza vaccine prevents influenza illness among approximately 70%-90% of healthy adults aged <65 years (9,12,71,72).
+Vaccination of healthy adults also has resulted in decreased work absenteeism and decreased use of health-care resources, including use of antibiotics, when the vaccine and circulating viruses are well-matched (9-12,72,73).

 Children.
-Children aged as young as 6 months can develop protective levels of antibody after influenza vaccination (64,65,72-75), although the antibody response among children at high risk of influenza-related complications might be lower than among healthy children (76,77).
-In a randomized study among children aged 1-15 years, inactivated influenza vaccine was 77%-91% effective against influenza respiratory illness and was 44%-49%, 74%-76%, and 70%-81% effective against influenza seroconversion among children aged 1-5, 6-10, and 11-15 years, respectively (66).
-One study (78) reported a vaccine efficacy of 56% against influenza illness among healthy children aged 3-9 years and anther study (79) determined vaccine efficacy of 22%-54% and 60%-78% among children with asthma aged 2-6 years and 7-14 years, respectively.
-A 2-year randomized study of children aged 6-24 months determined that >89% of children seroconverted to all three vaccine strains during both years (80).
-During year 1, among 411 children, vaccine efficacy was 66% (95% confidence interval [CI] = 34% and 82%) against culture-confirmed influenza (attack rates: 5.5% and 15.9% among vaccine and placebo groups).
-During year 2, among 375 children, vaccine efficacy was -7% (95% CI = -247% and 67%; attack rates: 3.6% and 3.3% among vaccine and placebo groups).
-However, no overall reduction in otitis media was reported (80).
+Children aged as young as 6 months can develop protective levels of antibody after influenza vaccination (66,67,74-77), although the antibody response among children at high risk for influenza-related complications might be lower than among healthy children (78,79).
+In a randomized study among children aged 1-15 years, inactivated influenza vaccine was 77%-91% effective against influenza respiratory illness and was 44%-49%, 74%-76%, and 70%-81% effective against influenza seroconversion among children aged 1-5, 6-10, and 11-15 years, respectively (68).
+One study (80) reported a vaccine efficacy of 56% against influenza illness among healthy children aged 3-9 years, and another study (81) determined vaccine efficacy of 22%-54% and 60%-78% among children with asthma aged 2-6 years and 7-14 years, respectively.
+A 2-year randomized study of children aged 6-24 months determined that >89% of children seroconverted to all three vaccine strains during both years (82).
+During year 1, among 411 children, vaccine efficacy was 66% (95% confidence interval [CI] = 34% and 82%) against cultureconfirmed influenza (attack rates: 5.5% and 15.9% among vaccine and placebo groups, respectively).
+During year 2, among 375 children, vaccine efficacy was -7% (95% CI = -247%and 67%; attack rates: 3.6% and 3.3% among vaccine and placebo groups, respectively; the second year exhibited lower attack rates overall and was considered a mild season).
+However, no overall reduction in otitis media was reported (82).
 Other studies report that trivalent inactivated influenza vaccine decreases the incidence of influenza-associated otitis media among young children by approximately 30% (16,17).